Riesz transform on manifolds with quadratic curvature decay: Passing the volume growth exponent

-In order to prove the \tref{thm:impro}.
-We only need to prove that if $(M,g)$ satisfies the hypothesis of this theorem in particular the scale $\alpha$-H\"older Elliptic regularity estimate then for all $p$ such that $(1-\alpha)p<\nu$, $(M,g)$ satisfies the $L^{ p}$-reverse H\"older inequality for anchored balls.
+In order to prove the \tref{thm:impro}, we only need to prove that if $(M,g)$ satisfies the hypotheses of this theorem and if $p$ is such that $(1-\alpha)p<\nu$ then anchored balls satisfy the $L^{ p}$-reverse H\"older inequality.

-With J.Cheeger and T.Colding \cite{ChCo}, we can build a smooth function $\chi$ such that \begin{itemize} \item $\chi=0$ on $M\setminus B(o,3R/4)$ \item $\chi=1$ on $ B(o,R/2)$ \item $R|d\chi|+R^2|\Delta \chi|\le C$ \end{itemize}
+With J.Cheeger and T.Colding \cite{ChCo}, we can build a smooth function $\chi$ such that \begin{itemize} \item $\chi=0$ on $M\setminus B(o,3R/4)$ \item $\chi=1$ on $ B(o,R/2)$ \item $R|d\chi|+R^2|\Delta \chi|\le C$. \end{itemize}

 Indeed, according to \cite[Theorem 6.33]{ChCo}, if $B$ is a remote ball then there is a smooth function $\chi_B$ with compact support in $B$ such that $\chi_B=1$ on $\frac12 B$ and such that